 Once I opened the cafe I hoped to continue using small farmers only, and supply from my own back yard farm.
 The first few months we used oranges and lemons exclusively from my own trees, and the eggs were from my chickens.
 I get about 30 eggs per day from my flock, which now is a drop in the bucket compared to the 200 eggs per day we use at the cafe.
 However, if you are lucky, that egg you are eating, may be one of mine!

 We still strive to offer as much local and small farm as we can.
 From our own farm we have eggs, persimmons, figs, lemons, pomegranates, apricots, asian pears, carrots, beets, asparagus, and fresh herbs.

 We buy from Larry Thorne, strawberries, oranges, kale, chard, basil, tomatoes and whatever else he has available.
 From Mike Zacha at Malibu organic lemons, we get lemons and oranges year round.
 All our our potatoes and carrots are from Weiser farms.
 Tomatoes in addition from Larry Thorne come from Tutti Fruitti farms.
 All our arugula and lettuces come from Maggie’s farm.

 We shop every week at the Santa Monica farmers market, and seek to get the best products available at any given time.
 We also receive produce from World Wide and Natures produce, who both pick up our Farmers market orders, and supply us from their warehouses, when we can not source all locally.

 We order everything organic, but none of our local small farmers are certified, and our big suppliers, do not deliver 100% organic 100 % of the time.
-I naively thought when I opened the cafe, that organics were easy for restaurant to source - it is not.
+I naively thought when I opened on the pier, that organics were easy for restaurant to source – it is not.
 It is a daily and challenging struggle.